Project Scheduling Steps for a Successful Management

 • FF: Finish to Finish

 Monitoring and controlling the project schedule is the final step which must be performed throughout the project’s life cycle.
 Project performance reporting is a part of this step which uses inputs created at previous steps.
-Monitoring and controlling requires the comparison of planned and actual dates, durations, resource quantities and performance measurement.
+Monitoring and controlling require the comparison of planned and actual dates, durations, resource quantities, and performance measurement.

-In this article we reviewed seven basic project scheduling steps for a successful project management.
-By the help of project management softwares such as Oracle Primavera P6 and Microsoft Project Professional, it is very easy to develop convenient work schedules.
-A well coordinated project schedule enables the project manager to see problems early, to increase productivity and to control the project instead of the project having control of him.
+In this article, we reviewed seven basic project scheduling steps for successful project management.
+By the help of project management software such as Oracle Primavera P6 and Microsoft Project Professional, it is very easy to develop convenient work schedules.
+A well-coordinated project schedule enables the project manager to see problems early, to increase productivity and to control the project instead of the project having control of him.